 - Optional: ½ pound bacon chopped

-- Prepare the cabbage leaves by removing the core and the thick part of each leaf.
+- Prepare the cabbage leaves by removing the core.
+If the leaves are too large cut them in half.

-- Grab a cabbage leaf and place 1 tbsp of meat on it.
+- Grab a cabbage leaf and place one tablespoon of meat mixture on it.
 Wrap the meat inside the cabbage leaf to obtain a neat roll.

 - Place shredded cabbage on the bottom of the pot, then start adding the rolls.

-- Optional, you can add a layer of bacon over each layer of rolls.
+- Optional, add a layer of chopped bacon over each layer of rolls.

 - Fill up the pot with cabbage rolls, then mix together the tomato juice and the paste and pour it over the rolls.